CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, highly actionable skill with excellent executable code examples covering multiple Langfuse tracing scenarios.
-Its main weaknesses are verbosity (including both v3 and v4 SDK patterns inline, plus multiple provider examples) and lack of validation checkpoints to verify traces are actually being captured.
-The content would benefit from splitting less common patterns into referenced files and adding verification steps.
+This is a highly actionable skill with excellent, executable code examples covering multiple integration patterns for Langfuse tracing.
+Its main weaknesses are verbosity from including both v3 and v4 SDK patterns inline and the lack of validation checkpoints to verify traces are actually appearing in the dashboard.
+The error handling table is a nice touch but would be more effective if verification steps were woven into the workflow itself.

 Suggestions

-Move the v3 legacy RAG pipeline (Step 3) and possibly the LangChain Python integration (Step 6) into separate referenced files to reduce the main skill's token footprint.
+Move the v3 Legacy RAG pipeline (Step 3) to a separate reference file like `LEGACY-V3.md` and link to it, reducing the main skill's token footprint.

 DimensionReasoningScore